 If your employee’s wages are subject to local income tax, include their total taxable wages in Box 18.
 Leave this box blank if the employee works in a locality with no income tax.

-The amount you list in Box 18 might be different than Boxes 1 and 16.
+The amount you list in Box 18 might differ from Boxes 1 and 16.

 Box 19: Local income tax